If you want ideas for businesses, you can start with $10k or less – look no further!

-The startup costs for this type of food business are minimal – most kitchen items will already be in your home if you’ve been baking as a hobby.
+The startup costs for this type of food business are minimal and can definitely start with $10K or less– most kitchen items will already be in your home if you’ve been baking as a hobby.

 However, since this is a certified home-based business you’ll need to make sure your kitchen meets health standards you may spend a few thousand dollars on licensing, liability insurance, and anything else required by the state.